MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/retention.md

 If you are using Azure Pipelines, you can view but not change these settings for your organization.

-Global build retention policy settings can be managed from the **Build and Release** settings of your organization or project collection:
+Global build retention policy settings can be managed from the **Pipelines** settings of your organization or project collection:

 ::: moniker range="vsts"